denver-dsouza/coding-quiz/README.md

 # Welcome to Denver's Coding Quiz
-TThe objective of this project is to test coders' knowledge of HTML, CSS, and JavaScript fundamentals.
+The objective of this project is to test coders' knowledge of HTML, CSS, and JavaScript fundamentals.
 Coders will answer multiple-choice questions and receive a final score, based on their performance.
 The project is built using HTML, CSS, and JavaScript.

 ## Features
 Multiple-choice questions on HTML, CSS, and JavaScript elements.